mauroleos/React-Expense-Tracker/README.md

 # React-Expense-Tracker

-Welcome to the React-Expense-Tracker, an innovative financial management tool crafted using React, CSS, and JSX.
+Welcome to the React-Expense-Tracker, an innovative financial management tool crafted using React, CSS, and JavaScript.
 It's now available on Heroku for seamless access.

 <strong>Experience the application live <a href="https://react-expense-tracker-bc6693da7bef.herokuapp.com/"><b>here</b></a>.</strong>